 The Yahtzee goal is pretty straightforward: You're trying for 12 different combinations of the five dice, and you get a certain number of points for each combination you roll.
 Each combination has a slot on the score card, and the goal is to fill each slot with the maximum number of points available for that combination.
 The player with the highest end score wins.

 The 12 rolls and their corresponding point totals are:

 You have three rolls on each turn to get the combination you want, and you can keep as many dice from each roll as you want.
-So if, on one turn, you roll a 2, three 3's and a 6 on the first roll, you might decide to keep the 3's and roll the other three dice again.
+This is where the similarity to draw poker comes in.
+If on one turn, you roll a 2, three 3's and a 6 on the first roll, you might decide to keep the 3's and roll the other three dice again.
 If on that second roll you get, say, a 3 and a 5, you'll keep the 3.
 On the third roll, you're aiming for one more 3 so you can get the maximum number of points for the combination, which is 15 (or, of course, a 50-point Yahtzee).
-If you roll a 2 on that last roll, you'll enter a "12" in the threes slot; or, if you would rather score for your Four of Kind, you could tally up the sum of the dice.
+If you roll a 2 on that last roll, you'll enter a "12" in the threes slot; or, if you would rather score for your four of kind, you could tally up the sum of the dice.

-That's the basic game, but there's more to it.
+Those are the basic rules of Yahtzee, but there's more to it.
 If you're running out of time and you can't score for the boxes you have left, or if you don't want to use up a potentially high-scoring box with a measly roll, you can enter a zero in any slot.
 You'll have to decide when to sacrifice a box, or when to hold out and go big.
 This is where strategy comes in.